redpanda-data/api-docs/cloud-controlplane/x-topics/quickstart.md

 The following steps describe how to authenticate with the Control API and create a new Redpanda cluster.
-For more information on the Control Plane API, see the Cloud API Overview.
+For more information on the Control Plane API, see the [Cloud API Overview](/topic/topic-cloud-api-overview).

 > **Note:** Redpanda Cloud uses a control plane and data plane architecture.
-To see the available endpoints for managing resources within your clusters, such as topics, users, access control lists (ACLs), and connectors, see the Data Plane API Reference.
+To view the available endpoints for managing resources within your clusters, such as topics, users, access control lists (ACLs), and connectors, see the [Data Plane API Reference](../cloud-dataplane).

 ## Requirements